chapel-lang/chapel/doc/rst/language/evolution.rst

 initializers replace constructors
 *********************************

-Code that was contained user-defined constructors will need to be updated to use an initializer.
+Code that contained user-defined constructors will need to be updated to use an initializer.
 For example:

 .. code-block:: chapel